 Non-profit, actively seeking funding through grants, will be required to provide copies of recent 990 tax returns.
 And the funder will want to see this return as part of the review process for the grant.
 Providing copies of these tax returns greatly improves the possibility of regardless of the gross receipts or assets requirement.

 Form 990 initially requires the organization to describe its mission or other significant activities.
-Therefore, the organization must disclose financial details on its revenues, expenses, assets and liabilities.
+Therefore, the organization must disclose financial details on its revenues, expenses, assets, and liabilities.
 Also, the IRS wants to ensure that the organization is worthy of maintaining its tax-exempt status.
 And the agency requires more details on the types of activities it engages in during the year.

-A significant portion of the form requires information on organization’s is governance.
+A significant portion of the form requires information on the organization’s is governance.
 And specific requests are made.
-For example, you are required to give the names of your officers, directors and highly compensated employees.
+For example, you are required to give the names of your officers, directors, and highly compensated employees.
 And the form raises questions about other employees who are involved with managing the organization.
 Strangely enough, a nonprofit organization that over-compensates its management may jeopardize its tax-exempt status with the IRS.